Copyright © 2022 Techbomb Inc. All Rights Reserved.

 If an individual is conceived from a Hindu family, he/she is a Hindu.

-At the point when one of the guardians of a kid is Hindu and he/she is raised as an individual from the Hindu family, he/she is a Hindu.
+At the point when one of the guardians of a kid is Hindu and he/she is raised as an individual from a Hindu family, he/she is a Hindu.

-The classified Hindu Law sets out that an individual who is certainly not a Muslim, Parsi, Christian, or Jews is represented by Hindu Law as a Hindu.
+The classified Sources of Hindu Law sets out that an individual who is certainly not a Muslim, Parsi, Christian, or Jews is represented by Hindu Law as a Hindu.

 Sources of Hindu law

-Comprehensively, there are following two kinds of the source of Hindu law:
+Comprehensively, there are following two kinds of sources of Hindu law: